astronights/q-wordle/README.md

 - A correct letter but in the wrong position (from the remaining letter) is marked as yellow
 - Incorrect letters are marked as grey.

+### Data

+As part of the gameplay, the entire corpus of 5 letter English language words are used.

 ## Environment

 A robust environment is setup after identifying the optimum action and state spaces, minimizing complexity and ensuring all functionalities are adequately captured.